Who here has some bad habits worth breaking?

 It’s easy to focus on the new things you should start doing for your business but it’s equally important to look at what you can stop doing to help your business thrive.
 Here’s a list of five bad business habits every youth activity center owner should consider breaking right now.

-5 top bad business habits to break in 2020:
+Top 5 bad business habits to break

 It’s the end of a long day and you’re exhausted in bed, but your mind won’t stop running a mile a minute thinking about your to-do list.
 So what do you do?
 Grab your device of choice and start working.

 I get it.
-When a cloud-based class management system makes it super convenient to get work done anywhere and anytime, it’s tempting to sit up in bed working all hours of the night, just to check off one more to-do before calling it a day.
-This bad business habit can lead to burnout and leave you wondering where your career stops and personal life begins.
+When a cloud-based class management solution makes it super convenient to get work done anywhere and anytime, it’s tempting to sit up in bed working all hours of the night, just to check off one more to-do before calling it a day.
+This bad business habit can lead to burnout and leave you wondering where your career stops and your personal life begins.